Educate

 It is estimated that 2 million people in the US with neurologic conditions or traumatic brain injury have been diagnosed with PBA and up to 7 million have symptoms suggestive of PBA.*

-*When considering patients with any of 6 common neurologic conditions associated with PBA, it is estimated that 37%, or an estimated 7.1 million Americans, have symptoms suggestive of PBA as defined by a CNS-LS (Center for Neurologic Study-Lability Scale) score ≥13 and 9.4% of patients, or an estimated 1.8 million Americans, with CNS-LS scores ≥21.
-The presence of PBA symptoms was defined as a CNS-LS score ≥13 and a more restrictive definition was also evaluated using CNS-LS ≥21.
+*When considering patients with any of 6 common neurologic conditions associated with PBA, it is estimated that 37%, or an estimated 7.1 million Americans, have symptoms suggestive of PBA as defined by a CNS-LS (Center for Neurologic Study-Lability Scale) score of ≥13 and 9.4% of patients, or an estimated 1.8 million Americans, with CNS-LS scores of ≥21.
+The presence of PBA symptoms was defined as a CNS-LS score of ≥13 and a more restrictive definition was also evaluated using CNS-LS ≥21.
 The CNS-LS was validated as a PBA screening tool in ALS and MS populations.
-A CNS-LS score ≥13 merits further diagnostic assessment.
+A CNS-LS score of ≥13 merits further diagnostic assessment.

 PBA is not depression.
-It’s important to understand that the two are separate medical conditions.
+It’s important to understand that they are separate medical conditions.
 Some people can have both PBA and depression.
 Both conditions are treatable and should be diagnosed by the patient’s healthcare provider and managed separately.
 Watch this video to learn more about how PBA and depression are different.

 No, only a doctor can diagnose PBA.
 The CNS-LS (PBA Quiz) was developed by healthcare professionals to help doctors determine whether a person is having PBA symptoms.
 It has been validated in ALS (amyotrophic lateral sclerosis) and MS (multiple sclerosis) patient populations.